rohanshenoy30/yolotargetdetection/README.md

 # Raspberry PI5 Deployment

-to run I set up a virtual environment, stream the Raspberry Pi camera to a virtual video device, and runs a Python script that uses the virtual camera.
+This guide sets up a virtual environment, streams the Raspberry Pi camera to a virtual video device, all in a Python script that uses the virtual camera.
 ---

 ## 📦NOTE: FOR THE NEW CODE